Tunisian Victory

-Tunisian Victory is a 1944 Anglo-American propaganda film about the victories in the North Africa Campaign of World War II.
+Tunisian Victory is a 1944 Anglo-American war propaganda film about the victories in the North Africa Campaign of World War II.

 The film follows both armies from the planning of Operation Torch and Operation Acrobat (the latter of which was canceled), to the liberation of Tunis.
 Interspersed in the documentary format are the narrative voices of supposed American and British soldiers (voiced by Burgess Meredith and Bernard Miles respectively), recounting their experience in the campaign.
 Miles and Meredith, playing the roles of soldiers, talk separately until the end of the film when they have a dialogue, agree to co-operate after the end of the war, and with the other Allied nations create a more just and peaceful post-war order.

 Colonel Frank Capra (right) confers with Captain Roy Boulting of the British Army Film Unit on the editing of the film in February 1944.